SimranS2875/Event-Finder-App/README.md

-# Event Finder
+# Event Finder App

-Event Finder is a full-stack web application that allows users to discover, create, and manage events.
+Event Finder App is a full-stack web application that allows users to discover, create, and manage events.

 ## Features